AlloyCI/alloy-runner/docs/monitoring/README.md

 ## `pprof` HTTP endpoints

-> `pprof` integration was introduced in GitLab Runner 1.9.0.

 While having metrics about internal state of Runner process is useful we've found that in some cases it would be good to check what is happening inside of the Running process in real time.
 That's why we've introduced